 - 1.1.
-This policy has due regard to legislation, including, but not limited to the following: - The General Data Protection Regulation (GDPR) - The Freedom of Information Act 2000 - The Education (Pupil Information) (England) Regulations 2005 (as amended in 2016) - The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 - The School Standards and Framework Act 1998 - 1.2.
-This policy will also have regard to the following guidance: - Information Commissioner's Office (2017) 'Overview of the General Data Protection Regulation (GDPR)' - Information Commissioner's Office (2017) 'Preparing for the General Data Protection Regulation (GDPR) 12 steps to take now' - 1.3.
-This policy will be implemented in conjunction with the following other school policies: - Photographic Images of Children Policy - E-Safety Policy - Freedom of Information Policy - CCTV Policy
+This policy has due regard to legislation, including, but not limited to the following: - The General Data Protection Regulation (GDPR) - The Freedom of Information Act 2000 - The Education (Pupil Information) (England) Regulations 2005 (as amended in 2016) - The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 - The School Standards and Framework Act 1998 - The Data Protection Act 2018 - 1.2.
+This policy will also have regard to the following guidance: - Information Commissioner's Office (2018) 'Guide to the General Data Protection Regulation (GDPR)' - DfE (2018) 'Data protection: a toolkit for schools' - 1.3.
+This policy will be implemented in conjunction with the following other school policies: - Photographic Images of Children Policy - E-Safety Policy - Freedom of Information Policy - CCTV Policy - Safeguarding Policy - Records Management Policy